Over 3.6 million passengers welcomed at Malta International Airport in summer

 - For the first time, October saw over half a million passenger movements

 - MIA optimistic about winter period as it eyes 5 million mark

-Summer closed on a sunny note for Malta International Airport, registering 3,645,812 passenger movements, which translate into a 6.3% growth.
+Summer closed on a sunny note; 3,645,812 passengers were welcomed at Malta Airport in summer, a figure which translates into a 6.3% growth.